 As previously mentioned, proper sample labelling is crucial to maintaining the identity of a sample.
 However, additional measures are then required to ensure a sample is traceable from the time of collection through to its analysis.
 This will ensure the integrity of the sample and resulting data.
 A sample or set of samples is considered to be “in custody” if it is in a custodian’s physical possession or view, if it was in the custodian’s physical possession and was then secured to prevent tampering, or if it is placed in a secured area.

 In the case of drinking water samples, a chain-of-custody form must accompany samples to the point of receipt by the laboratory.
 The intent of this form is to document the transfer of custody of the samples from the sample custodian (sampler) to any other person and to the laboratory.
 The chain-of-custody form can be obtained from the licensed laboratory.
 Contact the laboratory to ensure that the current revision of the chain-of-custody form is used.
-It is recommended that the fewest number of people as possible be responsible for sample collection and transfer to the laboratory.
+It is best to have as few staff as possible responsible for sample collection and transfer to the laboratory.
 If common carriers are used, receipts should be kept and, if packages are mailed, they should be registered and return receipts requested.
 These should be kept as part of the chain-of-custody documentation by both the system owner/operator and the laboratory.

 Once the samples have arrived at the laboratory, the chain-of-custody form must be signed off by an authorized person at the laboratory.
 A copy of this signed chain-of-custody should be returned to the system owner/operator.